diannel231/exact-and-inexact-retrieval/README.md

 ## How to execute code
   - Install python
-  - Copy the index.py, stoplist.txt, and collections files into spyder
+  - Copy the index.py, stoplist.txt, and collections files
   - run "python index.py"

 ## buildDocIdList()